Krystyna Skarbek: Popular culture and biographies

 On 3 May 2016 BBC Radio 4 broadcast an episode of Great Lives in which Krystyna Skarbek's life was proposed by Lt General Sir Graeme Lamb, with Clare Mulley as the expert witness.

-Unveiled in 2017 at Ognisko Polskie (the Polish Hearth Club), in London, was a bronze bust of Skarbek commissioned of sculptor Ian Wolter.

-2018: Michael Morpurgo's book In the Mouth of the Wolf centres on Skarbek's World War II Resistance work with Morpurgo's uncle, Francis Cammaerts.
+Michael Morpurgo's 2018 book In the Mouth of the Wolf centres on Skarbek's World War II Resistance work with Morpurgo's uncle, Francis Cammaerts.

-In 2020 Clare Mulley unveiled an English Heritage Blue Plaque commemorating Krystyna Skarbek, at her last London address, now 1 Lexham Gardens Hotel, Kensington.

 On 16 March 2021 author Dana Schwartz released a podcast episode about the life of Krystyna Skarbek, "From Poland With Love".

+Mike Palmer's short story "Crissie - A Last Hurrah" was published by Palmridge Publishing in 2022 (ISBN 978-0953462131).